 - Applicants who have earned a bachelor’s or master’s degree from an accredited program in Canada or the United States may not be required to submit a TOEFL score.

 All transcripts from outside of North America (including Mexico) must have a course-by-course evaluation completed by a transcript evaluation service (www.wes.org or www.ece.org).
 Please contact us for specific transcript translation requirements.

 Studying in the United States

-Upon acceptance to the Adler School of Professional Psychology, international students may apply for an F-1 (student) or J-1 (exchange student) Visa.
-Please submit the required tuition deposit as well as the following forms to the Adler School:
+Upon acceptance to Adler University, international students may apply for an F-1 (student) or J-1 (exchange student) Visa.
+Please submit the required tuition deposit as well as the following forms to Adler University: